Click the DEPARTURE DATES TAB to begin your reservation!

 As Spring approaches, we look forward to our tour to Washington where we can rediscover our past and imagine an exciting future.
-We will travel south to our accommodations tonight at the Holiday Inn Arlington at Ballston, in Arlington, VA (703-243-9800).
-Upon our arrival you will have time to relax and freshen up and then dinner is on your own tonight.
-Enjoy nearby restaurants such as Buffalo Wild Wings, P.F Chang’s, The Melting Pot, and many more!
+We will travel south to our accommodations tonight at the Holiday Inn Greenbelt in Greenbelt, MD (301-982-7000).
+Upon our arrival you will have time to relax and freshen up and then dinner is on your own tonight at the hotel or at one of the nearby eateries within walking distance.

 Baggage Handling and Taxes

-Guided Full Day City Tour of DC including the Martin Luther King Memorial
+Guided Full Day City Tour of DC including the new Martin Luther King Memorial

 Arlington National Cemetery

 The Smithsonian Institution

 A Night Light Tour of DC Monuments